skip to content

 Thesis / Dissertation

-The examination for the degree of Master of Philosophy consists of a thesis, of not more than 20,000 words in length, exclusive of tables, footnotes, bibliography, and appendices.
-The assessment also includes an oral examination on the thesis and on the general field of knowledge within which it falls.
+The examination for the MPhil degree consists of a thesis of not more than 20,000 words in length, exclusive of tables, footnotes, bibliography, and appendices.
+The assessment also includes an oral examination, with two examiners, of the thesis and the general field of knowledge within which it falls.

 Key Information